 The Ordnance Survey of Northern Ireland can provide no linked mapping because it is unresourced: it sells to a far smaller market and so cannot do all that its counterpart in Great Britain does.
 I have spoken to OSNI, and the equivalent in Dublin too, and they say the same: they are small, have few customers and cannot provide the services.
 This too then is an effect of the Ulster Bypass.

-It would take very little indeed for the Ordnance Survey to take on six more counties, or for the NHLE or Canmore to take care of Ulster’s historic data, or for the Department of Communities to farm the historic estate out to the great resources wielded by English Heritage (‘Ulster Heritage’ perhaps) but without political direction and a willingness to dig up the Bypass, Ulstermen will be left behind, unable to dream of the conveniences those in the rest of the country take for granted.
+It would take a few lines of code for the DVLA to serve Northern Ireland.
+It would take little adjustment for the Ordnance Survey to take on six more counties, or for the NHLE or Canmore to take care of Ulster’s historic data, or for the Department of Communities to farm the historic estate out to the great resources wielded by English Heritage (‘Ulster Heritage’ perhaps) but without political direction and a willingness to dig up the Bypass, Ulstermen will be left behind, unable to dream of the conveniences those in the rest of the country take for granted.

 Lobbing a wad of cash will not help if the structure is not there: the structure does exist though in Great Britain, and can be deployed to serve the rest of the nation, namely Ulster.